Argentina farm group says to ask Congress for JBS investigation

-BUENOS AIRES (Reuters) - The head of an Argentine farm group said on Tuesday he will ask Congress to investigate five acquisitions made by Brazilian meatpacker JBS on suspicion the company inflated the purchase prices to conceal bribes, although he said he had no proof.
+BUENOS AIRES, May 30 (Reuters) - The head of one of Argentina's largest farm groups will ask Congress to investigate five acquisitions made by Brazilian meatpacker JBS over more than a decade due to suspicion of overpricing, he told Reuters on Tuesday.

-Dardo Chiesa, head of Argentina's Rural Confederation (CRA), said the company, whose founders are mired in a corruption scandal that threatens to topple Brazil's president, bought Argentine companies over a decade "at exorbitant prices to compete unfairly."
+Dardo Chiesa, head of Argentina's Rural Confederation (CRA), said the company, whose founders are mired in a corruption scandal that threatens to topple Brazil's president, bought Argentine companies "at exorbitant prices to compete unfairly."

-JBS said in an e-mailed statement there were no irregularities in its businesses in Argentina or in any country outside of Brazil.

 Chiesa said he was scheduled to speak before Congress next week and would reveal his suspicions that JBS paid bribes in order to be favored in export quotas managed by former President Cristina Fernandez's government.
 He said he did not have any proof of bribes.